 The world's most famous urban park was created in the mid-19th century as an oasis where New Yorkers could escape the city's chaotic life and noise.
 It is not a natural park, but a landscaped area with natural-looking lakes and half a million planted trees and shrubs.
 They were placed in what was swampland and pig farms, and the tranquillity they bring to the city that never sleeps are reminders that even in the world's most exciting metropolis there is the need for a break to enjoy the fresh air that only nature can provide.

 New York's first skyscraper was the wonder of its age.
 Although dwarfed today by its surrounding constructions, the Flatiron Building remains a striking landmark due to its unusual triangular shape.
-It was the world's tallest building for some time, symbolized New York's vitality, and served as the model for future skyscrapers (built with a steel frame and with extensive elevators).
-This is the forerunner of the 20th century skyscrapers, without which there would probably be no Empire State Building or Chrysler Building as we know them.
+It was the world's tallest building for some time, symbolized New York's vitality, and served as the model for future skyscrapers (built with a steel frame and extensive elevators).
+This is the forerunner of the 20th-century skyscrapers, without which there would probably be no Empire State Building or Chrysler Building as we know them.

 This famous Paris address is the avenue of all avenues, the original boulevard to see and be seen.
 It's one of the most prestigious and best-known avenues in the world, and every major city claims to have its own version.
-It connects two of the French capital's busiest squares, and is lined with graceful buildings, luxury specialty shops, and classy cafes.
-Those attractions and its wide sidewalks invite tourists and Parisians to stroll down its 2Km (1.25 miles) length, a place so elegant that it's no wonder every single metropolis in the world has attempted to recreate it.
+It connects two of the French capital's busiest squares, and is lined with graceful buildings, luxury specialty shops, and classy cafés.
+Those attractions and its wide sidewalks invite tourists and Parisians to stroll down its 2km (1.25 miles) length, a place so elegant that it's no wonder every single metropolis in the world has attempted to recreate it.

 This is the most obvious selection on our list.
 Deemed pointless when it was built for the 1889 Expo, it was the most controversial construction the world had ever seen.
 It now stands as a triumphant example of the possibilities of engineering and large-scale architecture, and symbolizes not just the technological advances of the 19th century, but also the rise of the modern city.
 It was an "experiment" meant to demonstrate the technical capacity and flexibility of new construction materials, and went on to emphasize the forward-thinking spirit of not just Paris, but of all the world's great metropolises.

 This square was revolutionary in urban design.
-It's Paris' oldest square and as the first example of planned development in the city, it became the prototype of residential squares throughout Europe.
+It's Paris' oldest square and, as the first example of planned development in the city, it became the prototype of residential squares throughout Europe.
 Instead of palaces, these were houses forming an open residential space of perfect symmetry, where all façades had the same height and width, and the roofs had half the height of the façades.
-Today it's as impressive as ever, standing as the most beautifully proportioned square in the world.
+Today it's as impressive as ever, standing as the most beautifully-proportioned square in the world.

-It's now over three decades old, but Paris' Pompidou Center still remains one of the most radical and unusual constructions in the world.
+It's now over four decades old, but Paris' Pompidou Center remains one of the most radical and unusual constructions in the world.
 Its outlandish design sparked an architectural revolution, literally turning architecture and engineering inside-out.
 Escalators actually hang outside the building, as does much of the iron and steel usually covered by concrete walls.
 This design caught the attention of artists, engineers, and architects of the time, and has been echoed in other great modern buildings such as the Lloyd's of London.
 Its open spaces are places for cultural interchange and experimentation, filling them with the dynamism and constant activity necessary in any contemporary metropolis.

-The sensational roofs of the Sydney Opera House have made the building one of the world's best known and most daring 20th century masterpieces.
+The sensational roofs of the Sydney Opera House have made the building one of the world's best known and most daring 20th-century masterpieces.
 It's a symbol of the renewal of contemporary architecture, with an entire generation of designers experimenting with different possibilities in reinforced concrete.
-It remains a source of inspiration today and still is one of the most spectacular performing arts centers in the world.
+It remains a source of inspiration today, and still is one of the most spectacular performing arts centers in the world.